underwhelmingToaster/obs_cysec/Access Control.md

 #### 4.2.4 Sniffer Attacks
 Using a sniffer to intercept network traffic containing classified information.
 Can be avoided by using secure transmission protocols, using One-Time passwords and establishing physical security in your network.

+#### 4.2.5 Social Engineering Attack
+Social Engineering Attack consist of hackers gaining the trust of an authorized person in order to gain access to objects in their domain.

+#### 4.2.6 Shoulder Surfing
+Hackers looking over the shoulder of someone to gain access to objects.

+#### 4.2.7 Phishing
+Phishing is a form of social engineering that attempts to trick users into giving up sensitive information, opening an attachment, or clicking a link.
+- Phishing emails are sent as spam, targeting users with the hope that some will respond.
+- Common access control attacks include Simple Phishing, asking users to respond with credentials.
+- More sophisticated phishing involves links to fake websites or infected attachments.
+- Attackers may exploit social media to tailor phishing emails based on relationships between individuals.

+##### 4.2.7.1 Whaling
+Phishing that targets senior or high-level executives such as chief executive officers (CEOs) and presidents within a company.

+#### 4.2.8 Spear Phishing
+Phishing that targets a specific group of users.

+#### 4.2.9 Vishing
+Using VOIP or Instant Messaging for Phishing.